Ibrahim 'Rogo' Omar: Kenyan cleric shot dead in Mombasa

 A Muslim cleric has been shot dead in the Kenyan port of Mombasa, amid high tensions between the Muslim community and the security forces.

 Ibrahim "Rogo" Omar and three other people were shot as they drove home on Thursday night after preaching.

 The killing is similar to that of Aboud Rogo Mohammed last year, which sparked days of rioting by Muslims.

 It comes two weeks after the attack on a Kenyan shopping centre, which killed at least 67 people.

-Somali Islamist group al-Shabab, which is part of al-Qaeda, said its militants stormed the mall in Kenya's capital Nairobi in retaliation for Kenya's military involvement in Somalia.'Died on the spot'
+Somali Islamist group al-Shabab, which is part of al-Qaeda, said its militants stormed the mall in Kenya's capital Nairobi in retaliation for Kenya's military involvement in Somalia.